Same day Laceration or Cuts Repair At Family Urgent Care

 Whether you have a cut or a laceration, you might need proper wound care and handling to minimize the risk of potential infections.
 Therefore, seeking medical help for laceration repair at an urgent care clinic is a better option, as trained medical professionals take all the measures to prevent infections and make sure that the wound heals properly and doesn’t give you a scar.

-So, visit Family Urgent Care by booking an appointment or directly walking to receive prompt care and safe handling of lacerations or cuts!
+So, visit Family Urgent Care by booking an appointment or directly walking in to receive prompt care and safe handling of lacerations or cuts!

 When Should You Visit An Urgent Care For Laceration Repair?

-If your cut or wound is not bleeding or it is small and clean, then you do not need to visit an urgent care facility for professional medical care.
-You can clean your wound with an antiseptic, apply an antibiotic ointment and cover it with a sterile gauze or an adhesive bandage.
+If your cut or wound is not bleeding or is small and clean, then you do not need to visit an urgent care facility for professional medical care.
+You can clean your wound with an antiseptic, apply an antibiotic ointment, and cover it with a sterile gauze or an adhesive bandage.

 However, your laceration or cut might need professional medical attention at an urgent care in the following scenarios:

-• If there is debris, dirt or any other foreign object, even after cleaning your wound
+• If there is debris, dirt, or any other foreign object, even after cleaning your wound

-• If the location of the wound is on the face, joints, chest or genitals, you might need help from experienced healthcare professionals.
+• If the location of the wound is on the face, joints, chest, or genitals, you might need help from experienced healthcare professionals.

 • You can see exposed tissue with some bleeding that’s not life-threatening

-• The wound has jagged or uneven edges or there’s a high risk of scarring or infection.
+• The wound has jagged or uneven edges, or there’s a high risk of scarring or infection.

 What Are The Treatment Options For Lacerations or Cuts?